awhooshingwind/awhooshingwind.github.io/digital.md

 ###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*

 - Led interactive live sessions over Zoom to impart culinary and cultural knowledge
-- Provided personalized video feedback for each student's weekly cooking assignments
-- Taught multiple sections of world cuisine (100+ students in each), focusing on importance of understanding one another through our food
+- Taught multiple sections of world cuisine (100+ students in each), focusing on importance of understanding one another through food
 - Held tutoring sessions for writing & restaurant/business math
 - Wrote Python scripts to streamline our weekly reporting process (scraped data from Salesforce, Moodle, Sisense into student progress tracking workbook)
-- Created a <a href="https://docs.google.com/spreadsheets/d/1DTIHyR0CUrAtPCjrw08osnoBhqA_n8aNh5CT9zqhMIU/edit?usp=sharing" target="_blank">grade tracking spreadsheet</a> for student use (The company's custom LMS lacked any convenient, **simple** way for students to track their grade,I made this for the many ESL/older students who struggled with the Moodle web interface overall)
+- Created a <a href="https://docs.google.com/spreadsheets/d/1DTIHyR0CUrAtPCjrw08osnoBhqA_n8aNh5CT9zqhMIU/edit?usp=sharing" target="_blank">grade tracking spreadsheet</a> for student use (The company's custom LMS lacked any convenient, **simple** way for students to track their grade,so I made this for the many ESL/older students who struggled with the web interface)
-- Boosted student engagement with contests, students would design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)
+- Boosted student engagement with contests: students would design/cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

 ---